 In reality, minor cosmetic surgery was the result.
-Tanguy Ndombele may turn out to an indispensable asset for Tottenham, but he was horrendously inconsistent throughout his debut season.
-Giovani Lo Celso too took time to get going, and Ryan Sessegnon barely played.
+It looks increasingly unlikely that Tanguy Ndombele will become an indispensable asset for Tottenham and was horrendously inconsistent throughout his debut season.
+Giovani Lo Celso too took time to get going, and Ryan Sessegnon has barely played.
 On the flip side, Kieran Trippier was revitalised after moving to Atletico Madrid.

-To nobody’s surprise, Pochettino was sacked in November.
-He could have survived with more appropriate backing.
+Pochettino was sacked in November but he could have survived with more appropriate backing.

 Yes, the summer where Spurs signed and sold nobody was better than two other transfer windows.